 I’ve been quiet here for a few weeks.
 Not because I disappeared but because I’ve been deep in builder mode.

-I finished my last round of client projects for 2025 and I'm done taking new client work for until the second quarter of 2026.
-The only client work I'll be doing in that time will be maintenance for my existing clients.
+I finished my last client projects for 2025.
+No new client work until Q2 2026.
+The only work I’ll be doing is maintenance for existing clients.

 That gives me real runway this winter to build without the constant pressure of finding the next project.
 First time in 15 years I’ve had that kind of breathing room.